Meet the Artist: A little bit about Emma..

 Painting and drawing have always been Emma’s way of communicating, an instinctive language through which she captures emotion, atmosphere, and untold stories.
 Since completing her Bachelor of Arts at The Glasgow School of Art, she has exhibited widely in both Scotland and New Zealand.

-Her paintings have received awards and been finalists in major national art prizes, including the Craigs Aspiring Art Prize and the Cleveland National Art Awards.
+Her paintings have received awards and been shortlisted in major national art prizes, including the Craigs Aspiring Art Prize and the Cleveland National Art Awards.
 As a resident artist at Te Atamira, she spends most days immersed in her studio, developing new work and continually pushing the boundaries of her creative practice.

 When she’s not in the studio, she channels her creativity into illustration and design, working on select projects for her business, Studio Peers.